tomwassenberg/certbot-ocsp-fetcher/README.md

 The script should be run with superuser privileges, because it needs access to the directory Certbot stores its certificates in (by default `/etc/letsencrypt/live`).
-You should run it periodically, for instance by adding it to the root user's crontab.
-It can be run as follows:
+You should run it periodically, for instance by using the included systemd service + timer, or by adding it to the root user's crontab.
+It can be run as
+follows:

 `# ./certbot-ocsp-fetcher.sh [-c/--certbot-dir DIRECTORY] [-o/--output-dir
 DIRECTORY]`